Top 10 Books for Developing Communication Skills

 I am not a fiction writer and I have no intention of writing fiction, yet this book taught me a great deal about the writing process.
 Lamott pulls back the curtains and writes about the struggles writers often face.
 The humor and emotion of the book make it inviting and engaging, even the portions directly intended to help with writing fiction.
 Anyone looking to improve their writing and write more frequently should grab a copy of this book.

 On Writing: A Memoir of the Craft by Steven King - 9/10

 This book is both entertaining and informative.
-King shares his journey in becoming one of the most prolific horror writers in history.
+King shares his journey to becoming one of the most prolific horror writers in history.
 Despite King being a fiction writer, many of his lessons apply to non-fiction writing.
 King believes writers are separated into one of four categories: the bad ones, the competent writers (may be published, like to read and write), the really good writers, the geniuses (Shakespeare, Faulkner, Yeats, Shaw, Eudora Welty)

 King goes on to explain two simple theses that comprise his philosophy on writing:

 Good writing requires mastering the fundamentals (vocabulary, grammar, the elements of style) prior to layering on your individual voice

 It is impossible to turn a bad writer into a competent one or a really good writer into a genius.
 It is, however, possible to turn a competent writer into a really good one, provided substantiation hard work, dedication, and timely help are involved.
 Basically, the only movement possible on the pyramid is from levels 2 to 3.
 If you are on levels 1 or 4, get comfortable.